plast-lab/native-scanner/README.md

 For the standalone application, pass `--help` to see the available options.

-For the library, instantiate a NativeScanner object and use its `scanLib()` method to scan a native library.
-To consume the results, implement interface `DatabaseConsumer`.
+For the library, instantiate a NativeScanner object and a BinaryAnalysis object, and use method `NativeScanner.scanBinaryCode()` to scan a native library.
+To consume the results, implement interface `NativeDatabaseConsumer`.
 See the standalone entry point org.clyze.scanner.Main.main() for an actual piece of code using this library.